-Republicans' Health Plan May Not Fix The Problems They Want To Fix
+Analysis: GOP Health Plan May Not Fix The Problems They Want To Fix

 Policy-ish

-Republicans' Health Plan May Not Fix The Problems They Want To Fix
+Analysis: GOP Health Plan May Not Fix The Problems They Want To Fix

-House Speaker Paul Ryan from Wisconsin has been complaining about the Affordable Care Act (aka Obamacare) for so long that his list of grievances sound like a refrain of some pop song.
+House Speaker Paul Ryan from Wisconsin has been complaining about the Affordable Care Act (aka Obamacare) for so long that his list of grievances sounds like a refrain of some pop song.

 "Obamacare is collapsing," he said on Feb.
 28. "The Democrats got too far ahead on their ideology and they gave us a system where government runs health care.
 They gave us a system where costs went up, not down.
 They gave us a system where choices went away.
 They gave us a system where people lost the plans they liked, they chose."

 And Ryan's not the only one.
-Republicans in Congress have spent the last several years detailing what is wrong with the ACA.
-And in every election since it passed, nearly every Republican candidate, including President Donald Trump, has vowed to get rid of the law and put something better in its place.
+Republicans in Congress have spent the past several years detailing what is wrong with the ACA.
+And in every election since it passed, nearly every Republican candidate, including President Trump, has vowed to get rid of the law and put something better in its place.

 On Monday evening, House Republicans finally released their own health care proposal.
 It would replace Obamacare's mandate to buy insurance and his subsidies to bring down the cost with a fixed refundable tax credit that people can use to buy coverage.
 Nobody's required to have a health plan.
 But if you don't get covered at the outset, you'll pay a penalty to buy it later.